hamilton-lima/robolucha/src/runner/tasks.md

 #Todo

 * MatchEventPublisher
-    - Change ScoreUpdater to change the score in the LuchadorRunner or keep the score available to the statepublisher
+    - Test ScoreUpdater change the calculate in the LuchadorRunner

-        - MatchRunner gameDefinition.getMinParticipants()
-        trigger event using observable to facilitate the test of scoreupdater and others that check if the matchstarted

-        - (!) validate how to check for errors on match.getMatchStart().subscribe() use CalcTest as reference.

-        add throwable -> {fail(throwable.getMessage());}
-        as second parameter to subscribe
     - Send events to Redis using RemoteQueue

 * MatchStatePublisher